 To mitigate latency in one-by-one processing scenarios, techSHIP also offers some pre-processing strategies.
 If an order follows a predictable pattern (e.g., same weight, dimensions, and destination zone), the system can grab the rate and label even before the order arrives at the packing station.
 This means the label prints right away, often beating table-based systems in terms of perceived speed.

 So yes, static tables may deliver labels faster in isolated cases.
-But when you factor in rate accuracy, cost savings, and the ability to adapt in real time, API-driven platforms offer a smarter, more resilient, and future-ready approach.
+But when you factor in rate accuracy, cost savings, and the ability to adapt in real time, API-driven platforms offer a more accurate, lower-maintenance approach that fits how carriers operate today.

 Static tables rely on estimates.
 If rates change and the table hasn’t been updated, your system might choose a service based on outdated information.